rchillyard/Gryphon/README.md

 Versions
 ========
-The current version is 0.1.1
+The current version is 0.1.2

+Version 0.1.1 added DFS and generally refactored much of the core.

 Version 0.1.0 supports the Prim application, and provides dfs and bfs graph traversal.